Nonlinearity as Rank: Generative Low-Rank Adapter with Radial Basis Functions: Experiments

 \paragraph{Results on Code Generation Tasks.} As presented in Table~\ref{tab:code_gen}, GenLoRA consistently outperforms competing methods on the code generation task using the LLaMA3-8B model.
 Specifically, GenLoRA ($r=8$) delivers comprehensive improvements across Pass@1, Pass@5, and Pass@10 metrics compared to standard LoRA, while utilizing merely about one-fifth of the parameters.
 Scaling GenLoRA to a rank of 32 yields further substantial gains; compared to standard LoRA, GenLoRA ($r=32$) achieves absolute improvements of +7.51\% in Pass@1, +6.44\% in Pass@5, and +6.46\% in Pass@10, demonstrating significant performance margins over other competitive baselines.
 Notably, even with the expanded capacity at rank 32, GenLoRA (2.16M) operates with less than half the parameter count of the standard rank-8 baselines, highlighting its parameter efficiency.

 \paragraph{Efficiency Analysis.} Beyond performance gains, we assess the computational overhead in Table 3.
 Remarkably, GenLoRA ($r=8$) achieves a training time of 11.7h, corresponding to a relative time of $1.01\times$, comparable to the efficiency of standard LoRA.
 We attribute this low latency primarily to the utilization of Radial Basis Functions.
-Unlike B-spline functions, which suffer from exponential complexity scaling on high-dimensional data, the core RBF computation relies on pure tensor operations such as vectorized element-wise exponentiations and matrix multiplications.
+Compared to B-spline functions, which require complex knot management and can be less efficient for vectorized processing, the core RBF computation relies on pure tensor operations such as vectorized element-wise exponentiations and matrix multiplications.
 This structure is inherently suited for massive GPU parallelism, enabling GenLoRA to introduce powerful expressive capabilities with minimal computational overhead.